Inhomogeneous conformal field theory out of equilibrium: Applications

+Important applications of correlation functions of primary fields include to study the propagation of excitations \cite{CaCa1} or compute the entanglement entropy \cite{CaCa2, CCaD}.
+For instance, studying two-point correlation functions of primary fields, one finds that excitations propagate along curved light-cones given by $v(x)$ following a quantum quench \cite{DSC}, while for Floquet systems described by inhomogeneous CFT, excitations can be shown to accumulate at unstable fixed points of the corresponding trajectories if the system is heating, see, e.g., \cite{LCTTNC1, LapMoo}.

-In particular, as examples of VKM primary fields, we consider the fermionic fields $\psi_r^{\pm}$ in the local Luttinger model, see Example~\ref{Example:Luttinger_model}.
+As examples of primary fields, we consider the fermionic fields $\psi_r^{\pm}$ in the inhomogeneous local Luttinger model, cf.\ Example~\ref{Example:Luttinger_model}.
 Supposing that these are properly renormalized, we show in Appendix~\ref{App:Computational_details:cJ_j_combos_iCFT_neq_and_psipsi_iLLM_neq} that the explicit fermion two-point correlation functions are

-where $\tilde{\ell}$ is a length parameter introduced in the multiplicative renormalization of the fields, see, e.g., \cite{LLMM2, LaMo1}.
-As before, this formula does not depend on $v_{0}$, $\b_{0}$, or $\m_{0}$.